 Business administration has broad meaning and describes the jobs of many people.
 The field covers “management” but also encompasses other functions involved with operating a business, such as finance, marketing, planning and recruiting.

-In Australia, an MBA is easily the most popular masters degree.
-In 2019, there were 420,000 postgraduate university students doing coursework programs (uCube).
+An MBA is easily the most popular masters degree.
+In 2019, there were 420,000 postgraduate university students doing coursework programs in Australia (uCube).
 Of these, 141,000 (or 34%) were studying Management and Commerce.
 A majority of individuals in this category were enrolled in an MBA program, including embedded courses (graduate certificates or diplomas in business administration).

 You are a potential candidate for an MBA if you are interested in a career in business, management or entrepreneurship.

-- The standard length of a program is 2 years in some countries but is only 1.5 years (3 semesters).
+- The standard length of a program is 2 years in some countries but is only 1.5 years in Australia.

 - Usual requirements for entry are that you have a bachelor degree (of any kind) and have worked in a professional role for at least a couple of years.

 - Programs are also available for people without a bachelor degree but who have significant management experience.

 MBA studies are popular because they are enjoyable and have a large potential payoff, as shown by our salary calculator.
 You can usually choose subjects or projects which align with your career and interests.
 A good MBA program will spark your imagination and encourage you to think like a leader.